 - Campers can bring a reasonable amount of gorp for 7 days.

-- Gorp will be included in the weight allowances.
+- Gorp will be included in the weight allowance.

-- Extra food, beer or pop is not to be brought into camp because of weight.
+- Extra food, beer or pop is not brought into camp because of weight.

-- Everyone, including the cook, is to bring 2 dozen homemade cookies or squares.
+- Everyone, including the cook, brings 2 dozen homemade cookies or squares.